aridjayarecipes/cutesrecipes.web.app/content/post/2558-recipe-of-any-night-of-the-week-shrimp-cabbage-shared-dish.md

 - " Other random spices and sauces"
 recipeinstructions:
 - "Add oil to pan and heat on medium high"
 - "Add chopped garlic and fry until brown, about 20s.
-Don&#39;t worry if some of it burns."
+Don't worry if some of it burns."
 - "Add dried shrimp and fry until brown, about 1-2min."
 - "Add cabbage, salt and msg and stir fry, coating with the oil.
 Spread and flatten the mixture."
 - "Add water and cover for 10min, uncovering and stirring occassionally."